LGBTQ culture in Houston: Judaism

 The group Keshet Houston is a non-profit organization that connects Jewish LGBT people in the Houston area.
 They connect Jewish people with LGBT affirming synagogues as well as holding their own social and religious events.
 Keshet Houston has participated in the Houston Pride Parade since 2014, and in 2015 the first legally married same-sex couple from Texas rode on their float.

 Temple Emanu El is an LGBT friendly congregation whose leaders have spoken out against LGBT discrimination, and participated in events that seek to end this discrimination in Texas.

+Several synagogues have hired LGBT clergy, including Congregation B'rith Shalom, Congregation Beth Israel, and Congregation B'nai Israel in Galveston.

 Islam

 Houston has a large number of Muslim residents, constituting approximately 1.2% of the population.
 After the 2016 Orlando nightclub shooting, M.J.
 Khan, the president of the Islamic Society of Greater Houston denounced the shooter, and said that the Muslim community stands in solidarity with LGBT people.
 The Council on American-Islamic Relations of Houston also hosted a blood drive to benefit those who had been hurt by the shooting.

+In 2022 there were plans to open a mosque which caters to Houston's LGBT communities.